microsoft/PR-Metrics/docs/cross-platform-architecture.md

 ## Building the Code

 Further issues arise during the building of the code.
-The GitHub runner uses relatively recent versions of Node.js, with plans
+The GitHub runner uses relatively recent versions of Node.js, with
-[to migrate from Node.js v12 to Node.js v16 by Summer 2023][nodejsmigration].
-The Azure DevOps runner currently only uses Node.js v10.24.1. v10 does not support all recent ECMAScript features, which creates a problem for some dependencies.
+[Node.js v16 is use since July 2023][nodejsmigration].
+The in-built Azure DevOps runner only uses Node.js v10.24.1. v10 does not support all recent ECMAScript features, which creates a problem for some dependencies.

 In particular, the [`@octokit/oauth-app`][octokitoauthapp] package, which is an indirect dependency of the Octokit APIs, uses ECMAScript constructs that will